muktikalsekar/Login-API-PHP-JSON/README.md

 # Login-API-PHP-JSON
-In this login form inputs used in PHP language and outputs are display in JSON language.
+Used language in this login form are as:-PHP,HTML,CSS,JSON and mysql for database the output display in JSON format.
+TASK COMPLETE!